jayudit/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+The feedback I got on my clock version 1 was to somehow try and show the actual hours, minutes, and seconds in the clock.
+Someone also asked me add a visual component to the clock.
+Someone also asked me to try and make my clock interactive through the buttons on the Adafruit.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.